-A side effect with MUSE is a burning feeling or irritation at the end of the penis.
-The partner may also experience similar pain after penetrative sex and oral sex should be avoided with a man using MUSE.
-MUSE shouldn't be used if the partner is pregnant.
+A side effect with MUSE and Vitaros is a burning feeling or irritation at the end of the penis.
+The partner may also experience similar pain after penetrative sex and oral sex should be avoided with a man using them.
+They shouldn't be used if the partner is pregnant.

 - Expert Review of Neurotherapeutics 2006;6(6):931-935.
 Summary Treatment of erectile dysfunction in multiple sclerosis.

 Last updated: March 2018